 Though there can be a lot to discuss about the termination process itself, this article is to focus on those who remain.
 The first consideration for their well being is to handle the layoff in a quick, kind, and caring way.
 After especially if the layoff is significant, hold a team meeting to give as much reason and context for the layoff as possible.
 Be encouraging but not apologetic.
 This is one of those meetings where leadership skills (as compared to management skills) are supremely helpful, no…necessary.

 Now, the first person to consider in “managing those left behind” after a layoff is – YOU!
-According to the first law of achievement, your perspective will dictate your attitude and behavior.
+Your perspective will dictate your attitude and behavior.
 If your perspective leads you to feel remorse, guilt or protective about those terminated, your attitude and behavior will be affected, and believe us, transparent to others.